stellar-deprecated/docs/guides/things-to-build.md

 # Multisig Coordinator
 A web application that facilitates creating multisig transactions.
 Typically you must coordinate between several parties to generate a transaction for an account protected by multisig.
 This site would make this process much easier and allow you to coordinate in cases where you don't know the other party.

-Ideally the multisig coordinator includes the following features:
+Ideally, the multisig coordinator includes the following features:
 - Associate an email address with your public key
 - Create a tx that you would like to be signed by multiple parties
 - Enter the public keys that you would like to sign the tx